Tempest (Smallville): Filming

 The hard part of filming was controlling the buildup; Beeman wanted to build the drama, visuals, and the wind from the storm up together.
 Mike Walls brought in "jet-powered wind machines", which had been used for the film Twister, to simulate the high velocity winds for the storm that was going to blow through Smallville.
 The "wind" is first introduced when Chloe arrives to pick Clark up for the prom.
 What begins as a "gentle" introduction is built upon, little by little, with each progressing scene.
 By the time Lana drops Whitney off at the bus station, the wind has become very strong.

 Another dilemma Beeman faced was keeping the performances realistic, and not "over-the-top".
 Beeman believes that "Tempest" proves exactly what he thought about Smallville, that the show is "seen and experienced from the point of view of a teenager".
-Beeman explains: "If you’re in love, you’re head over heels in love.
-If you’re scared, you’re terrified.
-If you’re sad, you’re in grief.
+Beeman explains: "If you're in love, you're head over heels in love.
+If you're scared, you're terrified.
+If you're sad, you're in grief.
 The emotions are strong, but it doesn't mean that the performances are over-the-top".

-For "Tempest", this boils down to: the departure of Whitney, which causes distress in Lana; the experimental relationship between Clark and Chloe, who are trying to figure out whether or not "they’ll be in love"; the evilness of Roger Nixon, and how Jonathan fights to protect his family; and the battle between father and son (Lionel and Lex).
+For "Tempest", this boils down to: the departure of Whitney, which causes distress in Lana; the experimental relationship between Clark and Chloe, who are trying to figure out whether or not "they'll be in love"; the evilness of Roger Nixon, and how Jonathan fights to protect his family; and the battle between father and son (Lionel and Lex).
 Beeman saw these events as if they were part of an opera, and that the performances needed to match that tone without going over-the-top.

-Rob Maier, construction coordinator and production designer for "Tempest" was very busy for this episode, as scenes were filmed at the Andalinis farm, and Zero Avenue (which is the name of the road that runs along the Canada–US border) for the scene where the three tornadoes touch down beside Lana.
+Rob Maier, construction coordinator and production designer for "Tempest" was very busy for this episode, as scenes were filmed at the Andalinis farm, and Zero Avenue (which is the name of the road that runs along the Canada–United States border) for the scene where the three tornadoes touch down beside Lana.
 He also had to work on shattering the windows at the Luthor Mansion for Lex and Lionel's final confrontation.
 The band Remy Zero, whose single "Save Me" is the opening theme for the show, was asked to perform for the episode.
 The band quickly learned that filming a live performance for a television show is not as straight forward as its sounds.
 In order to be able to film everything, Beeman could not have the band playing full volume throughout the scene.
 There were times when everyone had to be quiet and pretend to play, or dance, while the actors exchanged their dialogue.
 There were other times when they had to be as loud as they could.